 While Melbourne is a wonderfully livable city, it isn’t a place with many sights or tourist attractions worth boasting about.
 You come here to eat, drink, and soak up the culture.

 During my 6 months living in Melbourne, I entertained myself in other ways – one of which was seeking out the best locations from which to view the city.
-Melbourne’s modest skyline can be ogled from several spots around the city and its suburbs, the best of which I’ve rounded up in the list below!
+Melbourne’s modest skyline can be ogled from several spots around the city and its suburbs.

 I took a ride on Melbourne’s cheesiest tourist attraction on an impulse one day when I happened to be in the area.
 I’m not saying it’s necessarily worth the AU$35 admission, but it did provide a unique perspective of the city from the very top of the wheel.
 Views are nowhere near as good anywhere below the top, though.